mituiux/mituiux.github.io/index.md

 - Office Hours Location: [PUT HERE]
 - Prerequisites: None.

+Lecture recordings and slides will be made available after each class, but lecture attendance is still required / heavily recommended as they will include assignment descriptions, hands-on exercises, group feedback, etc.

 ## Instructors

 - Rachel Onwu [ronwu] - please direct questions to **ronwu [at] mit [dot] edu**!